TheHive-Project/Cortex-Analyzers/analyzers/Jupyter/README.md

 #### Artifacts

-You can return new artifacts/observables from the notebook to TheHive by using a tag named "artifacts" on the code block that will contain the artifacts.
+You can return new artifacts/observables from the notebook to TheHive by using a tag named "`artifacts`" on the code block that will contain the artifacts.

 ![Screenshot Jupyter Artifacts](assets/screenshot_jupyter_artifacts.png)

-Once you've add the tag to the block, ensure that the code block is given a json output containing information about new artifacts to return.
+Once you've add the tag to the block, ensure that the code block is given json outputs containing information about new artifacts to return.
 As you can see, you can have several artifacts separated by a newline ("/n").
 In this example, we are returning two artifacts.

 Within TheHive, you'll be able to see the artifacts proposed to be imported and with the given information: